-The 18th Annual Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition was a tremendous success.
+The 19th Annual Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition was a tremendous success.
 Next year’s competition promises to be great as well.
-It will be held in October of 2019 on the campus of Regent University School of Law in Virginia Beach.
+It will be held in October 2020 in Virtual Format, an exciting new medium for the legal field.

 The registration deadline has passed.

 The following is a list of important dates for the Competition, please check this schedule as it may be updated periodically, and the times listed are subject to change.
 All times are Eastern Standard.